GOT QUESTIONS?

 It’s up to you to find the gold, it’s out there waiting to be discovered.

-Yes.
-Fatal Frontier 1869 is legal to play in the United States because it is a skill-based game, not a game of chance.
-U.S. law makes a clear distinction between games of skill and games of chance.
+• Yes.
+Fatal Frontier 1869 is legal to play in the United States because it is a game of skill, not a game of chance.